gatsbyjs/gatsby/docs/blog/2020-06-23-Reconfiguring-Gatsby-Days/index.md

 [![Laurie Barth introducing the Gatsby Blog Theme 2.0](https://res.cloudinary.com/marcomontalbano/image/upload/v1592857614/video_to_markdown/images/youtube--4PNvVCzEFeI-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=4PNvVCzEFeI&feature=youtu.be "Laurie Barth introducing the Gatsby Blog Theme 2.0")

-### Incremental and beyond: The path to instant builds
+### The Path to Instant Builds
 __Matt Kane, Staff Software Engineer, Gatsby Core team__

 In the olden days, like last year, there was a price for fast static site runtimes: slow build times.
 Incremental Builds on Gatsby Cloud changes everything by achieving builds under 5 seconds for data changes, even for sites with hundreds of pages.
 After all, the fastest way to build is to not build at all!
-Watch Matt explain how we achieved our goal of all data changes taking under 10 seconds to build, and how we’re working on making even more builds, like code changes, incremental as well.
+Watch Matt explain the path to instant builds: how we achieved our goal of all data changes taking under 10 seconds to build, and how we’re working on making even more builds, like code changes, incremental as well.
 The changes we are implementing in the open source project will benefit all Gatsby users.
 Soon we’ll be able to support super fast incremental building of massive sites, code changes, filesystem data changes, and hybrid content formats like MDX.

 [![Matt Kane on Gatsby Incremental Builds and beyond](https://res.cloudinary.com/marcomontalbano/image/upload/v1592858441/video_to_markdown/images/youtube--z6-MPZrC98g-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=z6-MPZrC98g&feature=youtu.be "Matt Kane on Gatsby Incremental Builds and beyond")